FAQ

 Eligibility

-- A ground floor restaurant that is visible from the street and directly accessible to the public from the street; and
+- A ground floor food establishment that is visible from the street and directly accessible to the public from the street; and

-- Operated pursuant to a food service establishment permit issued by the NYC Department of Health and Mental Hygiene (DOHMH).
+- Operated pursuant to a food service establishment permit issued by the NYC Department of Health and Mental Hygiene (NYC Health Department).

 I have a previously NYC Department of Consumer and Worker Protection (DCWP)-approved enclosed sidewalk café.
 Will I still be able to operate this under the new program?